 Who Qualifies For INA 212(c) Relief?

 It depends, as in many areas of law, how the parameters are defined.

-Since 1996, section 212(c) of the Immigration and Nationality Act has been at the center of deportation defense efforts for lawful permanent residents who have been convicted of criminal offenses by plea bargains.
+Section 212(c) of the Immigration and Nationality Act has been at the center of deportation defense efforts for to prevent the deportation of lawful permanent residents convicted of relatively minor criminal offenses by plea bargains.

-For several years, the Board of Immigration Appeals (BIA), the nation’s highest administrative body for interpreting and applying immigration law, had used the “comparable grounds” approach to decide which permanent residents are allowed to claim INA 212(c) as a defense against removal from the United States.
+For several years, the Board of Immigration Appeals, the nation’s highest administrative body for interpreting and applying immigration law, had used the “comparable grounds” approach to decide which permanent residents are allowed to claim INA 212(c) as a defense against removal from the United States.

 In the case of Judulang v.
 Holder, the Supreme Court rejected the BIA’s “comparable grounds” approach.

 In its place, the Supreme Court substituted a “substantive analysis” approach to deciding how to evaluate the immigration charges against lawful permanent residents and determining who should be allowed to continue residing in the U.S.